 - How brands can gain advantage by prioritising more intelligently and promoting features and rewards that matter to consumers

 - The attitudes of prospective consumers including light and heavy reward users

 - Best practice examples of those brands that are delivering the right experience and outperforming the competition

-Some of brands we will be sharing results on include:
+Some of brands we shared results on include:

 - Three Plus (telecoms)

 - DSW (retail)

 - Toms (retail)

 Now more than ever, thanks to COVID-19, digital channels play a vital role in maintaining and nurturing not only your existing customer base but enticing new customers.
 Understanding the types of rewards that will encourage participation and sign-up is vital to ensure that you achieve the greatest impact.